Hendon School: History

-Foundation

 Hendon School now occupies the site where the 16th-century mapmaker John Norden lived, and only a pond survives from the park of Greenhill.

+Hendon County School

-The County School, Hendon opened as a fee-paying school of 350 pupils in September 1914, just a month after the outbreak of the First World War.
+The Hendon County School opened as a fee-paying school of 350 pupils in September 1914, just a month after the outbreak of the First World War.
 By 1927, the field at the back of the school was levelled and trees planted, and in 1929–1930 the building of the gymnasium was started.
 In 1931, the intake of pupils rose from a two form entry to a three form entry, and by 1932–1933 the extension on the north side of the original school building was finished to enable accommodation of 480 pupils.
 In 1936 former pupil Harold Whitlock planted an oak tree sapling in front of the entrance to the gymnasium which he had received, along with his gold medal for the 50 km walk, from Adolf Hitler at the Berlin Olympic Games.

 Hendon County Grammar School

-By 1955 the school had 620 pupils and 32 staff, resulting in a necessary extension on the east side of the main building, which included a new Hall, Dining Hall and Kitchens.
+As a result of the Education Act 1944, the school became a selective grammar school, for the purposes of the Eleven-plus, and over some years came to adopt the word "Grammar" into its name.
+By 1955, the school had 620 pupils and 32 staff, resulting in a necessary extension on the east side of the main building, which included a new Hall, Dining Hall and Kitchens.
 This was officially opened in 1961.
 In the late 1960s, when plans for the reorganisation of secondary education were passed by Parliament, the London Borough of Barnet suggested the amalgamation of Hendon County Grammar School, situated in Golders Rise, with St David's County Secondary School for Boys, in St David's Place, West Hendon.
 Hendon Grammar School Choir released commercial recordings with Owen Brannigan, with traditional British songs.